mahmoudmohamedramadan/easy-model/README.md

 }
 ```

-After that, you can simply search in the model itself using the `addWheres`, and `addOrWheres` methods:
+After that, you can simply search in the model using the `addWheres`, and `addOrWheres` methods:

 ```PHP
 /**